LaurenzV/krilla/README.md

 ## Testing
 Testing is a major pain point for most PDF-creation libraries.
 The reason is that it is very hard to do:
-It is very easy to accidentally invalid PDF files, and just testing PDF files in one PDF viewer is not enough to be confident about the correctness.
+It is very easy to accidentally create invalid PDF files, and just testing PDF files in one PDF viewer is not enough to be confident about its correctness.
 The reason for this is that PDF viewers are often tolerant in what they accept, meaning that it is possible that a PDF just happens to show up fine in one viewer you tested, but fails in all other ones.

-Because of this, ensuring proper testing has been **one of my main priorities** when building this crate, and is probably one of the main distinguishing features from other crates. krilla has two approaches for testing:
+**Because of this, ensuring proper testing has been one of my main priorities when building this crate, and is probably one of the main distinguishing features from other crates.** krilla has two approaches for testing:

 ### Snapshot-based tests
 *We currently have 50+ snapshot tests*, which basically contain an ASCII representation of various